 Monitoring blood sugar at home is the best way to make sure levels stay within a healthy range.

 While they are usually lower in sugar, they still have carbohydrates and can affect blood glucose.
-Also, they have a slight laxative effect.
+They also have a slight laxative effect.
 Chocolate sweetened with stevia may be a better choice for a low glycemic treat.
 Dark chocolate is better than milk chocolate, especially dark chocolate with a cocoa content of at least 70 percent.